 We must know the supremacy of his justice.
 He will render all accounts settled in the end in the universe either on the cross or in hell.
 No injustice will remain when Christ is finished with this supreme justice.

 We must know the supremacy of his patience.
 He has endured you and me for decades.
-He has endured this city and brings the sun.
-Can you imagine why the sun rose on this city this morning, this wicked city, this world so full of us type sinners?
+He has endured this city and he brings the sun out to shine on it.
+Can you imagine why the sun rose on this city this morning, this wicked city, this world so full of us-type sinners?
 And he makes paradise rise in the sky in Minneapolis.
 What kind of patience are we dealing with here?

-We must know the supremacy of his servant like sovereign obedience, kept every one of his Father’s commands, absolutely and in the end embraced the cross with total willingness.
+We must know the supremacy of his servant-like sovereign obedience.
+He kept every one of his Father’s commands absolutely and in the end, he embraced the cross with total willingness.

 We must know the supremacy of his meekness and lowliness and tenderness.
-He will not break a bruised reed or quench a smoldering flax.
+He will not break a bruised reed or quench a smoldering flax (Isaiah 42:3).

 We must know the supremacy of his wrath.
-One day it will explode on this world from heaven such that all who have rejected him will call for rocks to crush their brain lest they have to face the wrath of the Lamb.
+One day it will explode on this world from heaven such that all who have rejected him will call for rocks to crush their brain lest they have to face the wrath of the Lamb (Revelation 6:16).

-We must know the supremacy of his love, which dies for us while we are yet sinners and gives to the absolutely undeserving the ability of ever increasing joy in making much of him.
+We must know the supremacy of his love, which dies for us while we are yet sinners (Romans 5:8) and gives to the absolutely undeserving the ability of ever-increasing joy in making much of him.

-And we must know the supremacy of his gladness in the fellowship of the trinity, infinite power, infinite energy, infinite joy rising, spilling over in the creation of a universe and becoming for you one day an inheritance for every struggling saint.
+And we must know the supremacy of his gladness in the fellowship of the Trinity — infinite power, infinite energy, infinite joy rising and spilling over in the creation of a universe and becoming an inheritance one day for every struggling saint.